 Tablexia is a modern educational application aiming to support the development of cognitive abilities.
 It is designed primarily for children with dyslexia in secondary schools.
 It should find its use in schools to supplement the standard teaching, as well as in pedagogical-psychological counseling offices and other counseling facilities for pupils with learning difficulties.

-Tablexia currently consists of eight games, each of which focuses on the training of one cognitive ability.
-In the individual games, the players train their working memory, auditory perception, spatial orientation, visual memory, attention, visual seriality, visual discrimination and auditory memory.
+Tablexia currently consists of ten games, each of which focuses on the training of one cognitive ability.
+In the individual games, the players train their working memory, auditory perception, spatial orientation, visual memory, attention, visual and auditory seriality, visual discrimination, auditory memory and verbal skills.
 The games are interconnected by attractive mystery theme and the application environment evokes the atmosphere of the 1930s.
 The player plays the role of a young detective who under the supervision of his older colleagues practices the skills required for this demanding profession.

 The Tablexia app was created in the CZ.NIC Association.
 It is developed by a team of young people from the CZ.NIC Laboratories.
 In this team, there are three programmers Václav, Matyáš and Luboš, illustrator Aneta, students of psychology Andrea, Karolína and Jana, graphic and UX designer Jakub.
 We consult with psychologist Dr. Lenka Krejčová, Ph.D. z DYS-center Praha o.s., who specializes in specific learning disabilities, and Mgr.
 Cyril Brom, Ph.D. from MFF UK, who deals with topics from the field of artificial intelligence, cognitive modeling, computational neuroethology and educational effects of research simulations.